JoeyJoHa/OLMv1/docs/COMMAND_REFERENCE.md

 ## Integration with RBAC Manager

-For automated processing of these commands and more user-friendly interfaces, consider using the [RBAC Manager Tool](../tools/rbac-manager/) with **comprehensive DRY architecture and intelligent deduplication**:
+For automated processing of these commands and more user-friendly interfaces, consider using the [RBAC Manager Tool](../tools/rbac-manager/) with **intelligent permission optimization**:

 ### Basic Operations